sajjadGG/book-python/basics/function/parameters.rst

 Rationale
 ---------
+* Parameter - Receiving variable used within the function
+* Required parameter:

+    * Necessary to call that function
+    * Specified at leftmost side

+* Default parameter:

+    * Optional to call that function
+    * Has default value
+    * Default value will be overridden if specified at a call time
+    * Specified at rightmost side

 .. glossary::

     parameter
         Receiving variable used within the function/block

+    required parameter
+        Parameter which is necessary to call function

     default parameter
         Parameter which is optional and has default value (if not specified at call time)

-    required parameter
-        Parameter which is necessary to call function

 Syntax
 ------